ksasso1028/vintage-vectors/README.md

     tokenized[idx] = pad_max(torch.tensor(to_unicode(token)), num_chars)
 ```

-In this method, words are treated as channels, with each word encoded as a sequence of character unicode points in the feature dimension.
+In this method, words are treated as channels, with each word encoded as a sequence of unicode code points in the feature dimension.

 ### Potential Benefits